dunglas/vulcain/CONTRIBUTING.md

     $ cd fixtures
     $ go run main.go

-Go to `https://localhost:3000` and enjoy!
+Go to `https://localhost:3000` and accept the self-signed certificate.
+Go on `http://localhost:8081` and enjoy!

+An API using an OpenAPI mapping is available on `https://localhost:3000/oa/books.json`.

 To run the test suite: